 - 1 thumb-size piece of galangal or ginger, thinly sliced

 - 1/2 cup fresh coriander/cilantro leaves & stems, chopped

 - 1/2 cup fresh basil

 - 1/2 teaspoon ground cumin

 - 1/2 tsp. ground white pepper (available in most supermarket spice aisles)

 - 1/2 teaspoon ground coriander

 - 3 tbsp. fish sauce (vegetarians: substitute 1 tbsp. soy sauce with 1/4 tsp. salt)

 - 1 to 2 teaspoon brown sugar, to taste

 Process well to form a fragrant Thai green curry sauce.
 Taste-test the sauce for salt and spice.

 Your curry sauce is now ready to be used.
 You can bottle up any leftovers and keep them in the refrigerator for up to 1 week.
 Freeze thereafter.
 Enjoy!

 - If using a pestle & mortar: Pound all dry herbs & spices together to form a paste, then gradually add the wet ingredients, stirring until smooth.
 Your curry paste is now ready to use.

-Cooking Tips: To Make this Sauce into a delicious Thai curry, drizzle some vegetable oil into a wok or deep-sided frying pan and swirl around.
-Add the green curry sauce, plus other ingredients (your choice of protein - chicken, pork, beef, tofu, or vegetables).
-Bring to a light boil, then reduce heat to a gentle simmer, stirring occasionally.
-If more sauce is needed, add chicken stock or faux chicken stock, or a combination of stock and water.
+- To make this sauce into a delicious Thai curry, drizzle some vegetable oil into a wok or deep-sided frying pan and swirl around.
+Add the green curry sauce, plus other ingredients (your choice of protein — chicken, pork, beef, tofu or vegetables).
+Bring to a light boil and then reduce heat to a gentle simmer, stirring occasionally.
+If more sauce is needed, add chicken stock or faux chicken stock or a combination of stock and water.
 When the curry is fully cooked, reduce heat to minimum and add the reserved 1/4 can coconut milk.
 Taste-test before serving, adding more fish sauce or salt if needed.
-Sprinkle over fresh basil, and serve with rice.
-ENJOY!
+Sprinkle over fresh basil and serve with rice.
+Enjoy!